jackamoss2/recipe-thing/recipe_trimmer/thoughts.md

 - Basic AI to kinda-sorta copy/modify recipes enough to avoid copyright/violation of use
 - Export shopping list
 - Nutritional info
+- Record aspects of each recipe; chicken? vegan? dill?; allow users to find recipes